Causb1A/cyf-edf-hackathon/README.md

 #### make_data_noisy.ipynb:
 Notebook to prepare the energy.csv dataset for the hackathon (i.e. making the data messy)

+#### energy_noisy_test.csv:
+Dataset to give to participants to create end to end ML model - this file is outputted from the make_data_noisy.ipynb

+#### energy_noisy_train.csv:
+Dataset to use to test participants solutions - load this data in as unseen data to see how well participants did.

 #### CYF-Skeleton-Notebook.ipynb:
 Notebook to give to participants for participants to try